 £11,385 living expenses (or £1,265 for every month of the course if course less than 9 months).

-If you have already paid some of your tuition fees and you have provided evidence, this will be deducted from a number of funds you are required to show available to you.
+If you have already paid some of your tuition fees and you have provided evidence, this will be deducted from the number of funds you are required to show available to you.

 If you live in University halls of residence in Docklands campus, up to £1,265 of the accommodation fees you have already paid will be deducted from a number of funds you are required to show available to you, if you have provided evidence.